tanshoku/script-utils/README.md

 ### i3lock-color

 Wrapper script for [i3lock-color](https://github.com/Raymo111/i3lock-color) and [corrupter](https://github.com/r00tman/corrupter).
 Automagically grabs colours from X resources, so it matches your terminal theme and so on.
 Also requires `scrot` and `imagemagick`.

+### krita_recorder

+A script to record timelapse videos by taking one screenshot a second.
+Can also compensates for various sources of lag by changing the delay by a small amount.
+Requires `xdotool`, `scrot` or `main`.
+Options can be adjusted inside the script.

+### lapse

+Make timelapse videos more easily from the command-line.
+I made this since I find it quite annoying and slow to work with the point-and-click, drag-and-drop interfaces of video editors, and I often need to do a timelapse video with something like ten separate files.
+Run `lapse -h` to find out more about how to use this script.
+Optionally requires [mikmod2wav](https://github.com/laomaiweng/mikmod2wav) to convert tracker/module music files to something that can be embedded into an MP4

 ### magic_suspend